NanoSat MO Framework: Architecture specifications

 The NanoSat MO Framework is built upon the CCSDS Mission Operations services Architecture and therefore it inherits its properties such as being transport-agnostic, multi-domain, and programming language independent.
-Additionally, it is independent from any specific nanosatellite platform.
+Additionally, it is independent from any specific satellite platform.

 The software framework includes five sets of MO services.
 The first three are Standardized by the CCSDS and the other two are bespoke interfaces: